stuhli/dfirtrack_ansible/README.md

 #### Fast testing

-For fast testing the playbook may be executed with the default values (**Attention: the used default user is called "forensics"**).
+For fast testing the playbook may be executed with the default values.
 It was created with every option predefined.
 So for first testing you may skip this section.

+**Attention:**

+The used default deployment user is called "forensics".
+If you wish to change, edit the variable `ansible_ssh_user` in `group_vars/all`.

 #### Production usage